kyle8581/Web-Shepherd/README.md

 ## 🚀 Overview

 Recent multimodal language models (MLLMs) have made progress in web automation but struggle with long-horizon planning and cost efficiency.
-To tackle this, WEB-SHEPHERD introduces:
+To tackle this, Web-Shepherd introduces:

 - **WebPRM Collectionn**: A dataset with 40K+ step-level preference annotations and structured checklists.
 - **WebRewardBench**: A benchmark to test PRM effectiveness across diverse web tasks.